Lawmakers Press State on Lagging Efforts to Stanch Food Stamp Theft

 During the hearing, several legislators joined together for a press conference at the statehouse to signal their support for a slate of SNAP-related bills.
 “Over 100,000 New Yorkers have been impacted by skimming,” said González-Rojas.
 “This is the program that allows people to feed their families.”

-Guinn said the agency projects it would cost $40 million to switch to chip cards, based on information from transition efforts underway in California and Oklahoma.
+Guinn said the agency projects it would cost up to $40 million to switch to chip cards, based on information from transition efforts underway in California and Oklahoma.
 Both states plan to roll out new cards this year after several delays and a slew of technical difficulties.

 Several other states have also announced plans to switch to chip cards amid stalled efforts in Congress proposing a nationwide transition.